Code-Institute-Submissions/Portfolio-21/README.md

 * As a client, I should:

-    * Get to know who Vasileia is.
+    * Get to know who Vasileia Apostolou is.
     * Get to know what her achievements and work experience is.
     * Look at her makeup skills on her clients.
     * Learn a few tips on how to recreate her looks from her tutorials.